Dangers of Mixing Valium and Alcohol or Drugs

 - Opioid pain medications, such as prescription drugs that contain hydrocodone (Vicodin, Norco), oxycodone (Percocet, OxyContin), hydromorphone (Dilaudid), and other narcotics

 - Other tranquilizers or sedatives, such as alprazolam (Xanax) or lorazepam (Ativan)

-- Sleep medications, including barbiturates like secobarbital (Seconal) or phenobarbital (Nembutal)
+- Barbiturates like secobarbital (Seconal) or phenobarbital (Nembutal)

 According to Morbidity & Mortality Weekly Report (MMWR), benzodiazepines like Valium were involved in over 408,000 emergency room visits in 2010.
 In patients who have overdosed on Valium, alcohol is often mixed with this prescription medication, augmenting its sedative effects.
 In fact, MMWR reports that over 27 percent of emergency department visits involving benzodiazepines also involved alcohol, and that over 26 percent of the individuals who died as a result of benzodiazepine use were also consuming alcohol.